Critical Music: Releases

+Critical Music Singles

 Sister labels

 In 2010, Modulations was set up as a sister label to Critical Music.
 Label owner Kasra described Modulations as "the DnB version of a singles club" and has emphasized the collectability of the 10" vinyl only releases which all have high quality packaging.
 Artists releasing on the label include Lenzman, Dub Phizix, Vicious Circle & Jubei and June Miller.
 Its last release was in 2013.

 Critical Music would also release 2 other series under the Critical name.
 Those being Binary and Systems.
 Both of these continue to this day.